-Question 11: Whether the goods imported by you i.e. Ground Colemanite (B2O3 40%) Natural Boron Ore is Calcium Borate or Not?
+Question 12: Whether the goods imported by you i.e. Ground Colemanite (B2O3 40%) Natural Boron Ore is Calcium Borate or Not?

-Answer:- As per my knowledge, it is not a Calcium borate.
+Answer:- As per my knowledge it is not a Calcium Borate.

-15.2.
-During investigation of a similar enquiry by D.R.I, Surat, in respect of import of "ULEXITE" described as "ULEXITE BORON ORE" manufactured by same producer M/s ETiMADEN, Turkey and supplied through same trader M/s Asian Agro Chemicals Corporation, UAE, it has been found that said product i.e., "ULEXITE" is a concentrated product of natural boron ore.
-The said investigation in respect of import of "ULEXITE" described as "ULEXITE BORON ORE" by M/s Indo Borax and Chemicals Ltd, 302, Link Rose Building, Linking Road, Near Kotak Mahindra Bank, Santacruz West, Maharashtra has been completed and as per Testing Report of M/s ETiMADEN of the Show Cause Notice no. DRI/AZU/SRU-06/2020/Indo-Borax dated 16/12/2020), M/s Pegasus Customs House Agency Pvt.
-Ltd., CHA of M/s Indo Borax and Chemicals Ltd vide letter dated 03.07.2020 had submitted copies of import documents of M/s Indo Borax which included the test report of 'ULEXITE' supplied by M/s ETiMADEN, Turkey showing the description of the goods supplied as:-
+15.1 During investigation of a similar enquiry by D.R.I., Surat in respect of import of "ULEXITE" described as "ULEXITE BORON ORE" manufactured by same producer M/s.Etimaden, Turkey and supplied through same trader M/s.Asian Agro Chemicals Corporation, UAE, it has been found that said product i.e., "ULEXITE" is a concentrated product of natural Boron Ore.
+The said investigation in respect of import of "ULEXITE" described as "ULEXITE BORON ORE" by M/s.Indo Borax and Chemicals Ltd, 302, Link Rose Building, Linking Road, Near Kotak Mahindra Bank, Santacruz West, Maharashtra was completed and as per Testing Report of Etimaden (RUD-07 of the Show Cause Notice no. DRI/AZU/SRU-06/2020/Indo-Borax dated 16/12/2020), M/s Pegasus Customs House Agency Pvt.
+Ltd., CHA of M/s.Indo Borax and Chemicals Ltd. vide letter dated 03.07.2020 submitted the copies of import documents of M/s.Indo Borax which include the test report of 'ULEXITE' supplied by M/s.Etimaden, Turkey showing the description of the goods supplied as:-

-"Ulexite, Concentrated, Granular, In Bulk 3\125mm"
+"Ulexite, Concentrated, Granular, In Bulk 3_125mm"

-The Show Cause Notice issued by DRI mentions that the test report of the consignment imported as 'ULEXITE BORON ORE' was obtained and as per Test

-Report of Chemical Examiner, Grade-I, Central Excise & Customs Laboratory, Vadodara, all such imported items were 'processed mineral Ulexite' of the Show Cause Notice No. DRI/AZU/SRU-06/2020/Indo-Borax dated 16/12/2020).
-It is pertinent to mention that as per the literature available at site of M/s ETiMADEN, ULEXITE Granular is a refined product having lesser concentration of $B_2O_3$ i.e. 30% in comparison to their product "Ground Colemanite" which is having minimum concentration of $B_2O_3$ at 40%.
-Hence, it is clear that "Ground Colemanite" is a more refined and concentrated product and the test report of the producer in case of "ULEXITE" declared it as concentrated product and the presence of higher %age of $B_2O_3$ makes it more concentrate.
-However, no such test report of the producer M/s ETiMADEN has been disclosed by the Noticee in the present case through e-sanchit portal/customs department.
+The Show Cause Notice issued by DRI also mentions that the test report of the consignment imported as 'ULEXITE BORON ORE' was also obtained and as per Test Report of Chemical Examiner, Grade-I, Central Excise & Customs Laboratory, Vadodara all such imported items were 'processed mineral Ulexite' (RUD-06 of the Show Cause Notice no. DRI/AZU/SRU-06/2020/Indo-Borax dated 16/12/2020).
+It is pertinent to mention here that as per the literature available at site of M/s.Etimaden, ULEXITE Granular is a refined product having lesser concentration of B2O3 i.e., 30% in comparison to their product "Ground Colemanite" which is having minimum concentration of B2O3 at 40%.
+Hence, it is clear that "Ground Colemanite" is a more refined and concentrated product and the test report of the producer in case of "ULEXITE" declared it as concentrated product and the presence of higher %age of B_2O_3 made it more concentrate.
+However, no such test report of the producer M/s.Etimaden was disclosed by the importer M/s.Astron in the present case also, through e-sanchit portal/Customs Department.

-15.3.
-The Union Government, after assessing the practice of declaring concentrate of Boron ore as 'Boron Ore', has withdrawn the exemption given to 'Boron Ore' and now Sr. No. 130 of notification No. 50/2017-Customs is amended to prescribe BCD rate of 2.5% on all goods under CTH 2528.
-As a result, boron ore and concentrate would uniformly attract BCD at a uniform rate of 2.5%.
-[S. No. 12 of notification No. 02/2021-Customs dated 1st February, 2021]
+15.2 The Union Government, after assessing the practice of declaring Concentrate of Boron Ore as 'Boron Ore', had withdrawn the exemption given to 'Boron Ore' and now Sr.No.130 of Notification No.50/2017-Customs is amended to prescribe BCD rate of 2.5% on all goods under Chapter Tariff Heading No.2528.
+As a result, Boron Ore and Concentrate would uniformly attract BCD at a uniform rate of 2.5%.
+[Sr.No.12 of Notification No. 02/2021-Customs dated 1st February, 2021]